stanford-rc/rclone_sync/README.md

 the lab user to authenticate with Google, so that rclone may perform actions on the user's behalf.

-The person in charge of this tool will need to choose a _remote name_, a short identifier to represent the Google Team Drive.  _All lab members will need to set up an rclone remote with this name_.
+The person in charge of this tool will need to choose a <u>remote name</u>, a short identifier to represent the Google Team Drive.  _All lab members will need to set up an rclone remote with this name_.